ibm-cloud-docs/discovery-data/getting-started-tool.md

 ## Step 4: Keep exploring and experimenting
 {: #next-steps-tool}

-Continue experimenting with the Sample project.
+Continue experimenting with the Sample Project.
 A few other things you might want to try:
   -  Select the **Manage collections** icon on the navigation panel.
 Click the **New collection** button.
 Choose **Upload data** and create a new collection with a few of your own documents.
   -  Select the **Integrate and Deploy** icon on the navigation panel.
 On the **Share preview link** tab, copy the link and paste it in your browser to preview your application.
 On the **Explore UI components** tab, click the **Try it on Storybook** link for any of the components.
   -  Select the **Improve and customize** icon on the navigation panel.
 On the **Improvement tools** panel, select **Customize display**, then choose **Search results**.
 In the **Select field to display as titles**, choose `document_id` from the dropdown and click **Apply**.
 The document identifier in each search result will switch from the document name to the document id number.